-- ▲ Visit LOCATOR.LAVOTE.GOV to view the Vote Center app. - ▲ The app displays all Vote Center locations in LA County and the estimated wait times. - ▲ Every registered voter will be mailed a separate mailer in mid-May that lists the nearest Vote Center locations to their home.
+- Visit LOCATOR.LAVOTE.GOV to view the Vote Center app or call (800) 815-2666, option 1. - The app displays all Vote Center locations in LA County and their estimated wait times. - Every registered voter will be mailed a separate mailer in mid-October that lists the nearest Vote Center locations to their home.